Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: General non-stationary dynamics

 \subsubsection{Scaling equivalence}

 Solutions to~\eqref{eq:cauchy-problem} with interaction kernel~\eqref{eq:KN} for different values of the parameters $\alpha$, $\beta$ account for different interpersonal attitudes of pedestrians in congested crowd regimes.
-Hence, in principle, one may expect significantly different solutions for large $N$.
-Nonetheless, in the case $\vd\equiv 0$ a one-to-one correspondence among them exists, up to a transformation of the space variable involving the total number of pedestrians $N$.
+Hence, we may expect significantly different solutions for large $N$.
+Nonetheless, in the case $\vd\equiv 0$ a one-to-one correspondence among them exists, up to a transformation of the space variable depending on $N$.
 In order to prove it we preliminarily introduce the following

 \begin{proposition} Let $U:\R^d\to\R^d$ be the linear scaling of the space

 and let $\hat{v}$, $\tilde{v}$ be the velocities~\eqref{eq:velocity-transport-eq} computed with the following interaction kernels: